BananaArch/SolarPanelOptimization/README.md

     <td align="center" valign="top" width="400" style="font-family: Arial, sans-serif; font-size: 14px; padding: 10px;">
       <img src="images/kyle.jpeg"  alt="Tito Romero" width="120" height="160" style="border-radius: 8px;" /><br />
       <strong>Kyle Shibao</strong><br />
-      UC Berkeley Electrical Engineering<br />
+      UC Berkeley Electrical Engineering<br /> <br />
-      Love creating circuits.
+      Love creating and tinkering with circuits.
 New to MATLAB.<br />
       Passionate about using technology to improve people's lives.
-I'm grateful to be part of this program.
+I'm grateful to be part of this program and learn how to use MATLAB and the suite of software it provides to help me achieve my goals.
     </td>
   </tr>
 </table>